microsoft/language-server-protocol/protocol.md

 }
 ```

+#### $ Notifications and Requests

+Notification and requests ids starting with '$/' are messages which are protocol implementation dependent and might not be implementable in all clients or servers.
+For example if the server implementation uses a single threaded synchronous programming language then there is little a server can do to react to a '$/cancelRequest'.
+If a server or client receives notifications or requests starting with '$/' it is free to ignore them if they are unknown.

 #### <a name="cancelRequest"></a> Cancellation Support

 The base protocol offers support for request cancellation.
 To cancel a request, a notification message with the following properties is sent: